schmidt73/schmidt73.github.io/_posts/2020-05-23-liars-dice.markdown

 quantity of a certain outcome on the table, but this isn't always reasonable to do.

-Case 1: not double counting ones
+Case: Not double counting ones
 --------------------------------
 Using the formula derived in the last section, we can show that we defy expectations.